rhulse/kiosk-application-framework/README.md

 Pages views are tracked, but not the first page view at startup, or the final page view of a session when the application returns to the home page automatically.

-Page view duration and session time is also tracked via the Google timing API.
-Google samples this data, so we try not to pollute it with data that is wrong, or that serves no point.
+Page view duration and session time is also tracked via the Google timing API, using the actual page as the data label.
+Google samples this data, so we try not to pollute it with data that is wrong, or that serves no useful purpose.

 The session start and end events use a fake URL (/session) so as not to pollute real page view stats.